 Create an example project

 zk example <name>

-name is one of the names found in the example directory.
+name is one of the names found in the zkApps examples directory.

 All examples are based on the standard project template created by the zkApp CLI and contain only changes within the

 src directory, so feel free to use one of these examples as your project base.

 npm run build && node ./build/src/index.js